 About Me

-I am a Lecturer (Assistant Professor) in Sociology at Newcastle University.
+I am a Senior Lecturer (Associate Professor) at Newcastle University.
 I received my Ph.D. in Social Anthropology from Cornell University.
 My research and teaching interests lie at the intersection of anthropology, political theory, law & society studies, and urban studies.

 My first book, Police, Provocation, Politics Counterinsurgency in Istanbul Cornell University Press, 2022) is the winner of the 2023 Anthony Leeds Prize for the best book in urban anthropology.
 Police, Provocation, Politics provides an ethnographically grounded analysis of the tension between policing and politics and presents a counterintuitive analysis of policing, focusing particular attention on the incitement of counterviolence and perpetual conflict by the state security apparatus.
 Rather than focusing on counterinsurgency’s strategies for producing docile and compliant citizens, I focus on the provocative aspects of policing.
 I argue in the book that counterinsurgency is a permanent and preventive war on politics.
 Engaging also with the literatures on political subjectivities, urban marginality, urban violence, racism and coloniality, memory, and resistance the book sheds light on the world-building practices of the oppressed and fearless resistance that is informed by what I call inspirational hauntings.